-Basically Telstar is the same as those microwave stations across the country-but, the reach is farther.
+Basically Telstar is the same as those microwave stations across the country---but, the reach is farther.
 In the terms of an engineer, it is more complicated, more sophisticated and more rugged.

 The first active relay satellite is a 170-pound ball-shaped instrument 341⁄2-inches around its middle.
-Its aluminum and magnesium skin is covered with 3,600 solar cells designed to convert sunlight into electricity to charge the 19 nickelcadmium batteries which power its transmitter and receiver elements.
-Around its center are two omnidirectional antennas-one for receiving, the other for sending.
+Its aluminum and magnesium skin is covered with 3,600 solar cells designed to convert sunlight into electricity to charge the 19 nickelat Goonhilly Down, Cornwall, failed to lock onto the satellite; the first picture received there was ragged.